Nams02/My_music_player/README.md

 2. Click on "Browse Music" to add songs to the playlist.
 3. Use the play, pause, stop, and resume buttons to control the music playback.
 4. Adjust the volume using the volume slider.
-5. Enjoy listening to your favorite music with the visually appealing animations!
+5. Enjoy listening to your favourite music with visually appealing animations!

 ## Technologies Used